Open in Colab Open On GitHub

 loss, logits = loss_fn(model, batch)

-metrics.update(loss=loss, logits=logits, labels=batch['label']) # inplace updates
+metrics.update(loss=loss, logits=logits, labels=batch['label']) # In-place updates.

-6. Train and Evaluate#
+6. Train and evaluate the model#

 metrics_history = {